 "Well, I don't see a normal sized shovel anywhere, fatass!"
 Kyle said, glaring at him with that same fire in his eyes as before.
 "Besides, the hole doesn't even need to be that big, retard!"

 Cartman glowered back at him, irritated by the fact that Kyle was being a wise ass again, as usual.
 Stupid goddamn Jew.

-"Oh, well excuse me, Kahl!" the brunette said mockingly.
+"Oh, well, excuse me, Kahl!" he said mockingly.
 "Sorry I'm not a goddamn know-it-all like you!
 Why don't you just dig up the hole yourself since you're so fucking smart?!"